FROM 249,990 ISK

 Roads that wind around dramatic coastal fjords, over mountain ranges and pass by tiny fishing villages steeped in history and tradition, and barely driven by any of Iceland’s visitors.
 Come with us to explore one of the most remote and wild regions of Iceland.
 You will be fully immersed in the history, culture and nature of Iceland over four incredible days.
 Exploring the Westfjords is like exploring the final frontier of Iceland and what feels like the edge of the world.
 We will take advantage of the endless summer days in Iceland’s north as part of our small group adventure (maximum 8 guests) to create memories, friendships and experiences you will never forget.

-The four day tour gives you the time to take in all the Westfjords has to offer.
+The four day tour gives you the time to take in all the Westfjords have to offer.
 Walk up to the impressive Dynjandi waterfall, one of Icelands largest falls with multiple waterfalls to marvel at on the way.
 You’ll get to peer over the edge of the towering bird cliffs at Látrabjarg, the western most point in Europe, keeping an eye out for the birds that call this home for the summer, including the ever so cute puffin.
 Cruise around the bays of a fjord in a boat on the lookout for the abundant wildlife, including whales, puffins, seals and sea birds.
 Learn all about the history and ways of life in the historic homesteads, museums and tiny fishing towns scattered along the shores of the fjords.
 These fishing towns also give us access to some of the freshest seafood and produce to sample along the way.
 A major part of local life is taking advantage of the numerous hot pots and outdoor swimming pools, seemingly scattered all over the fjords.
 Taking in the spectacular scenery from these hot pools is unforgettable.
 We even include a visit to the unique seaweed baths at Reykhólar providing great nourishment for your skin.
 This four day itinerary allows you to truly experience the wonders of Iceland.